zVoltyk/Empy-discord-music-bot/README.en.md

 # 🎧 Empy Discord Music Bot (Python)

 A simple and cute Discord music bot using `discord.py` and `yt-dlp` libraries.
-Supports queues, playlists, pause/resume, and more!
+Supports queues, playlists (WIP), pause/resume, and more!
 Each bot message comes with a unique kaomoji to keep things fun~ (＾▽＾)

 ---